 Cytoreduction is often employed, but such intervention is only now being studied in the setting of a randomized clinical trial (GOG-0213).
 The role of radiation therapy in patients with recurrent ovarian cancer has not been defined.

 Systemic treatment options for patients with recurrent disease are subdivided as follows:

 - Platinum-sensitive recurrence: for patients whose disease recurs more than 6 months after cessation of the induction (usually retreated with a platinum [cisplatin or carboplatin] and referred to as platinum sensitive).

-- Platinum-refractory or platinum-resistant recurrence: for patients who progress prior to cessation of induction therapy (platinum refractory) or within 6 months after cessation (platinum resistant); in these patients, platinums are generally deemed toxic and not sufficiently useful to be part of the treatment plan.
+- Platinum-refractory or platinum-resistant recurrence: for patients who progress prior to cessation of induction therapy (platinum refractory) or within 6 months after cessation (platinum resistant); in these patients, platinums are generally deemed not sufficiently useful to be part of the treatment plan.

 |Eligibility (mo)||Regimen||Patient Number||Comparator||Comments on Outcome (mo)|

 |OS = overall survival; PFS = progression-free survival; PLD = pegylated liposomal doxorubicin.|